Twin River Ranch is a subdivision located just west of the Salmon River and White Bird, Idaho.

-The little town of White Bird has much to offer those who do not want to drive to Grangeville or Riggins.
+The little town of White Bird, Idaho has much to offer those who do not want to drive to Grangeville or Riggins.
 There are two motels and a few bed and breakfasts, gas pumps and a service station, a few places to eat, a post office, antique shop, gift shop, library, Laundromat, convenience store and several churches.
-The grammar school finally closed in 2009 so kids are now bussed to Grangeville, and White Bird negotiated with the school district to use the building as the city hall.
+The grammar school finally closed in 2009 so kids are now bussed to Grangeville, and White Bird negotiated with the school district to use the building for the White Bird Recreation District.
 White Bird also has an Odd Fellows hall that is not only the place to vote but used for community functions.
 For those who enjoy trapshooting, there is a club in White Bird as well as one in Grangeville.

 White Bird also hosts many activities during the calendar year.
 Most holidays have dinners at the Odd Fellows Hall, there is a sportsman’s breakfast in the fall, and the Chamber of Commerce holds several events during the year.
 Annually, there is a walk or hike through the White Bird battleground, but the trail is open year-round for visitors.
 Artists and quilters might be interested in joining the local guild, there is an exercise class held several times a week, and the library hosts a book club for discussion of selected works.
 A Ladies Group meets for various topics as well as volunteering to assist in local events.